10 Food That Are Good For Your Eyes

 8 November 2019

-Sophie said: “The NHS suggests that a balanced diet that includes plenty of fruits, vegetables and essential fats including oily fish, may help reduce the risk of suffering with unwanted eye conditions.”
+A balanced diet that includes plenty of fruits, vegetables and essential fats including oily fish, may help reduce the risk of suffering from unwanted eye conditions.

 Vegetables such as spinach and kale are some of the best natural sources of lutein and zeaxanthin, which are two of the most important carotenoids for maintaining ocular health.

 Eggs are a great source of antioxidants and vitamin A which is extremely beneficial in maintaining the health of the ocular surface as well as the retina.
-Furthermore Vitamin A also helps with ocular dryness.
+Eggs contain vitamins like A, D, E, and B12, many of which are found in the yolk.
+Vitamin A is known to help with ocular dryness. vitamin D helps calcium absorption for overall health, including eye function.
+The yolk also contains lutein and zeaxanthin, antioxidants that protect eyes from damaging blue light, while reducing the risk of age-related macular degeneration.

-Green tea includes healthy substances called catechins which are filled with anti-inflammatory and antioxidant properties.
-These properties can help to reduce the risk of infection to eyes.
+Green tea contains catechins which are filled with anti-inflammatory and antioxidant properties.
+These properties can help to reduce the risk of infection to the eyes.
+Green tea also has the ingredients to protect eyes from Glaucoma and dry eye.

 Vitamin E is also present in seeds and as well as helping to retain healthy tissue, this can reduce the risk of macular degeneration and cataracts which both typically occur later in life.

-You should enjoy these foods as part of a healthy, balanced diet in order to boost your eye health and help prevent infections.
+You should enjoy these foods as part of a healthy, balanced diet to boost your eye health and help prevent infections.

 info